What do you hope to accomplish?

-- WolfWare: The portal for the online learning tools provided by DELTA such as Moodle and Collaborate.
+- WolfWare: The portal for the online learning tools provided by DELTA such as Moodle and Zoom.
 For a comprehensive overview of WolfWare, visit the WolfWare Resource Guide.

 - Syllabus Tool: Provides instructors a step-by-step process for syllabus generation.
 The Syllabus Tool is programmed with the current required boilerplate text, standard course meeting times and other syllabus requirements so that you can easily create a document that satisfies REG 02.20.7, the NC State Course Syllabus Requirements.
 As an aid for faculty, DELTA has suggested language for describing technology requirements in their syllabi.

 - Teaching Resources Website: Browse the different ways to use academic technology in your classroom at NC State.